- 20 Sep 2017

 GeTS ACI Air allows carriers, freight forwarders and agents to submit air ACI reports, house bills and other electronic documents to the CBSA quickly and easily.
 GeTS ACI Air also informs subscribers about risk assessment notices such as hold and hold cancellation messages.
 Subscribers can choose from multiple pricing plans and connectivity options to suit their needs.

-Visit our Air ACI page to learn more about Air ACI filing and sign up for a 30-day free trial today.
+Visit our Air ACI page to learn more about Air ACI filing.